GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ```

-13. Commit and push the code to the repository.
+15. Commit and push the code to the repository.
 This will trigger the Config Sync operator to pick up the changes and create the Kubernetes objects in the ```kcc-tutorial-dev``` namespace.
-Config Connector will then take the configuration and create a Cloud Storage Bucket in your GCP dev project. <br /><br />
+Config Connector will then take the configuration and create a Cloud Storage Bucket in your GCP dev project.

+>Note: It may take some time for Config Sync to synchronize changes from the repository

+<br /><br />